Raffaello/bros/README.md

 BR Operating System.

-Educational project.

 ## Info / Abstract / Synopsys

-The project uses the legacy technology based on BIOS, a roughly 30-40 years old tech.
+The project uses the legacy technology based on BIOS, a roughly between 20-40 years old tech.

 In the "next phase", it might be consider to do a UEFI bootloader, but i might be more interested dealing with `long mode` (x64) and multi-core CPUs.